Meth use is on the rise: What journalists should know

 Amid the United States’ ongoing opioid crisis, government agencies are documenting the rise of another highly addictive drug: methamphetamine.

-Data from the U.S. Centers for Disease Control and Prevention shows that from 2010 to 2014, the number of drug overdose deaths involving methamphetamine more than doubled, jumping from around 1,400 to nearly 4,000 (opioid-related overdose deaths, at 28,647 in 2014, have overshadowed these numbers).
+Data from the U.S. Centers for Disease Control and Prevention shows that from 2011 to 2016, the number of drug overdose deaths involving methamphetamine more than tripled, jumping from 1,887 to 6,762 (opioid-related overdose deaths are an order of magnitude greater).

-The U.S. Drug Enforcement Administration’s 2017 National Drug Threat Assessment suggests that methamphetamine availability is high in the U.S., with many states reporting greater availability since 2013.
+The U.S. Drug Enforcement Administration’s 2018 National Drug Threat Assessment suggests that methamphetamine availability is high in the U.S., with many states reporting greater availability in recent years.

 In light of these trends, Journalist’s Resource collected recent research and resources to answer questions reporters new to the topic might have.